-> An analyst who relies on mosaic theory must carefully assess the information used in valuation analysis.
-Due to the fact that the method allows the use of non-public information, there is a chance that an analyst may cross the line and use the material non-public information in the analysis, which is strictly prohibited under existing securities laws.
+An analyst who relies on the mosaic theory must carefully assess the information used in valuation analysis.
+Due to the fact that the method allows the use of non-public information, there is a chance that an analyst may cross the line and use material, non-public information in the analysis, which is strictly prohibited under existing securities laws.

-> Material information vs. Non-material information
+Material information vs. Non-material information

 The distinction between material and non-material information is quintessential in mosaic theory because it draws the line between legal and illegal activities.